tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-azure-ad-for-safire.md

 ##### eduPersonPrincipalName

-It is recommended that you map the 'user.userprincipalname' attribute to eduPersonPrincipalName, as this meets the required [eduPersonPrincipalName attribute definition](({{< ref "/technical/attributes/edupersonprincipalname.md" >}})) of 'Single valued, scoped to home organisation' (see link for more details).
+It is recommended that you map the 'user.userprincipalname' to an attribute that is scoped to a realm that you are eligable to use.
+In most cases UPN serves this purpose and provides [eduPersonPrincipalName](({{< ref "/technical/attributes/edupersonprincipalname.md" >}})) with a 'Single valued, scoped to home organisation' value (see link for more details).
+It is, however, up to you to determine which atribute in your Azure AD best meets the required definition.

 ##### eduPersonScopedAffiliation